AdamOlsson/gridworld/README.md

   <em>V(s) = </em> max<sub><em>a</em></sub> <em>&sum;<sub>s', r </sub>p(s', r| s, a)[r + &gamma; V(s')]</em>
 </p>

-The image below shows the result of the same Gridworld as in Policy Evaluation.
-Cutting the Policy Evaluation short can clearly be seen from the scale of the values for each state.
+The resulting state-value function is the same as in Policy Iteration.
+Below you see the final policy using value iteration.